This guide introduces JPA and walks you through setting up a simple example in Spring Boot.

 - Who manages the entities?

-- Hibernate understands the mappings that we add between objects and tables.
-It ensures that data is stored and retrieved from the database based on the mappings.
+- It understands the mappings defined between objects and database tables, ensuring that data is stored and retrieved correctly.

 Examples of JPA Mappings